marcosivni/WebHigiia/README.md

 ## Installation

 Install the background technologies and download the source code of 3rd-party libraries.
-Then, adjust the include paths of `higiia.pro.example` file to point to the installation folders of the 3rd-party libraries and rename it to `higiia.pro`.
+Then, adjust the include paths of `webhigiia.pro.example` file to point to the installation folders of the 3rd-party libraries and rename it to `webhigiia.pro`.
 After that, you can use `build.sh` to compile the client version.
 Notice, you can configure the building type of WebHigiia in the `build.sh` file itself by selecting the `qmake` binary of your QT setup (e.g., wasm\_32 (default) or gcc\_64).